soyjubilado/AdventOfCode/2025/README.md

 ### Day 4

-  - Use a grid library I wrote for previous years.
+  - Used a grid library I wrote for previous years.

 ### Day 5